FAQ (Frequently Asked Questions) About Your Tour of Brooklyn (or Beyond)

 Are gift certificates available for public tours?
 Private tours?

 Not for public tours; I lead them too irregularly.
-Gift cards for private tours are available here, please calculate the fee based on the number of people and/or contact me for more info.
+Gift cards, or simple prepayment, for private tours are available--go here.
 Tours are scheduled at mutually acceptable times.

 If we can't come to Brooklyn/New York, how can you work with us online?